-Raspberry Pi power stability notes
+Raspberry Pi power consumption

 When compiling programs with concerns about excessive power consumption, consider not compiling in parallel.

-- Detailed Raspberry Pi voltage/current measurements
+- Detailed Raspberry Pi voltage and current measurements

 - Power recommendations for each Raspberry Pi model.